Addiction and Hepatitis: What’s the Connection and How Can I Get Help?

 Hepatitis B

-In order to become infected with hepatitis b (HBV), one must be exposed to infected bodily fluids, including seminal, vaginal and blood.
+In order to become infected with hepatitis b (HBV), one must be exposed to infected bodily fluids, including seminal, vaginal, and blood.
 Intravenous drug use (sharing needles with others) and sexual activity are the most common ways it is contracted.
-According to the Center for Disease Control (CDC), approximately 1.2 million people in the United States have HBV – a significant proportion include those who inject drugs.
-Most cases do not lead to long-term effects, with about one to five percent becoming chronic conditions.
+According to the Centers for Disease Control (CDC), approximately 1.2 million people in the United States have HBV – a significant proportion includes those who inject drugs.
+Most cases do not lead to long-term effects, with about one to five percent becoming chronic.

 Hepatitis C